Ed Skudder

-Edward Daniel 'Ed' Skudder (born May 26, 1986) is an American animator, storyboard artist, filmmaker, musician, and voice actor.
+Edward Daniel Skudder (born May 26, 1986) is an American animator, storyboard artist, filmmaker, musician, and voice actor.
 He is known for his work at Illumination as the head of story on the film The Super Mario Bros.
 Movie.
-He was the showrunner for the Cartoon Network animated series Unikitty!, the creator of the web series Dick Figures, and the co-director and co-writer of its Kickstarter-funded feature film Dick Figures: The Movie, alongside comic book writer Zack Keller, both of them voicing main characters Red and Blue respectively.
+He was the showrunner for the Cartoon Network animated series Unikitty!, the co-creator of the web series Dick Figures, and the co-director and co-writer of its Kickstarter-funded feature film Dick Figures: The Movie, alongside comic book writer Zack Keller, both of them voicing main characters Red and Blue respectively.

 Early life

-Skudder started his college years at the USC School of Cinematic Arts to study Cinematography and Film/Video Production from 2005 to 2008.
+Skudder started his college years at the USC School of Cinematic Arts to study cinematography and film/video production from 2005 to 2008.